davidhozic/algorithms/README.md

 # algorithms
-My implementation of various optimization algorithms, in Rust.
+My implementation of various algorithms, in Rust.

 ## Running examples
 Each implemented algorithm contains at least one example.